jwmacd/STAR/README.md

 #### Step 2: Prepare testing data
 You can put the testing videos in the `input/video/`.

 As for the prompt, there are three options: 1.
 No prompt.
-2. Automatically generate a prompt [using Pllava](https://github.com/hpcaitech/Open-Sora/tree/main/tools/caption#pllava-captioning).
+2. Automatically generate a prompt (e.g., [using Pllava](https://github.com/hpcaitech/Open-Sora/tree/main/tools/caption#pllava-captioning)).
 3. Manually write the prompt.
 You can put the txt file in the `input/text/`.

 #### Step 3: Change the path